-In 2022, as part of our required State of Michigan drinking water monitoring schedule, the City sampled for a range of synthetic organic compounds (SOCs).
-This range included a list of pesticides, herbicides, and carbamates.
+In 2022 as part of our required State of Michigan drinking water monitoring schedule, the City sampled for a range of synthetic organic compounds (SOCs).
+This included a list of pesticides, herbicides, and carbamates.

-Results from this sampling show non-detect levels of these contaminates in the City's drinking water.
+Results from this sampling showed non-detect levels of these contaminates in the City's drinking water.
+The City will resample in 2025.